+Gaming laptops are great, but one of the things that aren’t so great about them is the battery life, and that’s where eGPUs shine.
 Amazing, isn’t it?
-I’m pretty sure that this idea is something that most tech enthusiasts wished existed ten years ago.
-Gaming laptops are great, but one of the things that aren’t so great about them is the battery life, and here’s where eGPUs shine.
+I’m pretty sure that this idea is something most tech enthusiasts wished existed a decade ago.

-Although AMD has recently stepped up the battery efficiency game with their latest 5000 series gaming processors, one cannot deny that the battery on gaming laptops will still not suffice for an entire day of use, even if the manufacturer significantly underpowers it by cutting down on the TDP of the GPU.
+Although AMD has recently stepped up the battery efficiency game with their latest mobile chipsets, one cannot deny that the battery on gaming laptops will still not suffice for an entire day of use, even if the manufacturer significantly underpowers it by cutting down on the TDP of the GPU.

-The other problem with gaming laptops is; they need to be plugged in while gaming as the battery can’t deliver the desired wattage to the GPU.
-In contrast, most eGPU enclosures have an external power adapter to supply power to the GPU.
+The other problem with gaming laptops is; they need to be plugged in while gaming, as the battery can’t deliver the desired wattage to the GPU.
+In contrast, most eGPU enclosures come with an external power adapter to supply power to the GPU.
 As a result, you can expect excellent battery life out of your laptop and long-lasting gaming sessions.

-One of the other reasons to go with an eGPU is portability.
+Portability is one of the main reasons to buy an eGPU.
 Gaming laptops are bulky and too flashy for work, whereas you can have a MacBook or lightweight Windows laptop that you can use at work and plug in an eGPU at home to enjoy the weekends.

-If you own a laptop with a “not so old” CPU, you can save money by opting to buy a relatively cheap eGPU like the AKiTio Node for around $300 and add an RTX 2080 for $700.
-A good RTX 2080 super gaming laptop costs $2000, which means by choosing to go with an eGPU, you’ll end up saving $1000.
+If you own a laptop with a “not so old” CPU, you can save money by opting to buy a relatively cheap eGPU like the AKiTio Node for around $300 and a 3080 for $600.
+A good RTX 3080 gaming laptop costs upwards of $2000, which means by choosing to go with an eGPU, you’ll end up saving $1000 and above.

 Does My Laptop/PC Support eGPU?

-If your laptop has Type-C Thunderbolt 3, Thunderbolt 2, M.2 NVMe slot, mini PCIe, or an ExpressCard slot, your laptop/PC supports eGPU.
-Most modern eGPU enclosures plugin via Thunderbolt 3 port, whereas some work via Thunderbolt 2 interface.
+If your laptop has USB4, Type-C Thunderbolt 4, Thunderbolt 3, Thunderbolt 2, M.2 NVMe slot, mini PCIe, or an ExpressCard slot, your laptop/PC supports eGPU.
+Most modern eGPU enclosures plugin via Thunderbolt 3 port; some work via the Thunderbolt 2 interface.
 Apart from that, you can also use any vacant M.2 NVMe slot(s) on your Laptop/PC or the mini PCIe slot where the WLAN (Wi-Fi) card usually resides.

-One of the crucial things to remember is that Thunderbolt 3 uses a USB Type-C port, but all Type-C ports on laptops need not be Thunderbolt ports.
-Most modern MacBooks use Thunderbolt ports for charging, but most Windows laptops, especially inexpensive ones, don’t necessarily come with Thunderbolt ports.
+One of the crucial things to remember is that Thunderbolt 3 uses a Type-C interface, but all Type-C ports on laptops need not be Thunderbolt ports.
+Most modern and expensive laptops use Thunderbolt ports for charging, but most laptops, especially inexpensive ones, don’t necessarily come with Thunderbolt ports.
 However, if your laptop has a USB4 port, you can use Thunderbolt 3.

 If you want to know more about M.2 connector types, check out our how to install an SSD to make your computer faster article.

-Apart from the Thunderbolt 3 port, which is a common approach for eGPUs, using the slots like M.2 NVMe, ExpressCard, and mini PCIe would need you to open the laptop’s back and jiggle with a mess of wires which, trust me, isn’t going to be easy if you’re a non-techie.
+Apart from the Thunderbolt 4/3 ports, which is a common approach for eGPUs, using the slots like M.2 NVMe, ExpressCard, and mini PCIe would need you to open the laptop’s back and jiggle with a mess of wires which, trust me, isn’t going to be easy if you’re a non-techie.

-This video digs deeper into various aspects of eGPUs, so make sure to check it out.
+This video digs deeper into various aspects of eGPUs.

 Discrete Graphics Vs eGPU: Which One Performs Better?